 This printer, used for both tempered and laminated glass, is said to bring great benefits to glass manufacturers.
 It can print up to four colours simultaneously, reducing production time and there is no need to store, clean or maintain screens traditionally used in glass printing.
 It is so versatile that you can print any design, logo or serial number directly onto glass.

 It's surprising that the idea of a waterfall printer took so long to develop, especially when it's such a small step from jetting out ink to water.
 The effect, it has to be said, is quite stunning.
 If you've got a spare wad of cash and would like to add some interest to your event or office interior, then a water printer could be what you are looking for.

 8. RITI Printer

-This is a really unique printer, unlike none other even seen before.
+This is a really unique printer, unlike none other ever seen before.
 Designer Jeon Hwan Ju created a printer that uses coffee or tea dregs instead of ink.
 Simple to use, all you need to do is load a piece of paper into the RITI printer and then put the coffee or tea dregs into the special ink case on top of the printer.
-To print you need to move the ink case from left to right in the slot.
+To print, you need to move the ink case from left to right in the slot.
 Once you are finished, just extract the paper from the printer and wash out the ink case.

-While it is true that it is’t the optimal printer to use in an office environment as it cannot print as fast as an inkjet, nor is the quality on a par with an inkjet printer, it is, however, incredibly eco-friendly.
+While it is true that it isn't the optimal printer to use in an office environment as it cannot print as fast as an inkjet, nor is the quality on a par with an inkjet printer, it is, however, incredibly eco-friendly.
 Aside from that home users will definitely appreciate the reduction in printing costs associated with expensive inkjet cartridges, so it is well worth using it for draft copies of documents.